-Report: Ken Cuccinelli Gets Transfer from U.S. Citizenship and Immigration Services to DHS | Breitbart
+Ken Cuccinelli Gets Transfer from U.S. Citizenship and Immigration Services to DHS | Breitbart

-Ken Cuccinelli will reportedly take the second-ranking job at the Department of Homeland Security, alongside former lobbyist Chad Wolf, who will work as the acting secretary of the agency.
+Ken Cuccinelli will take the second-ranking job at the Department of Homeland Security, alongside former lobbyist Chad Wolf, who will work as the acting secretary of the agency.

 The purpose and impact of Cuccinelli’s reported transfer are unclear, partly because he has won plaudits for his activist role at the critical U.S. Citizenship and Immigration Services agency.
 The USCIS agency oversees the award of green cards, citizenship, and many of the visa worker programs, ensuring contrast pressure from pro-migration, cheap labor business groups.